Entirety of cuspidal Eisenstein series on loop groups: Introduction

-Because the Levi components of parabolic subgroups of loop groups are finite dimensional, there are also \emph{cuspidal loop Eisenstein series} induced from cusp forms on these classical Levi components.
-In \cite{ga:zuck}, their convergence in the Godement-type region was deduced by a domination argument from the convergence of the minimal-parabolic loop Eisenstein series.
-Moreover, their extension up to the location of the aforementioned ``wall'' was also shown using the Maass-Selberg relations \cite{ga:ms1, ga:ms2, ga:ms3, ga:ms4}.
-Somewhat surprisingly, as was observed in \cite{ga:zuck}, the Maass-Selberg relations here consist of just a single holomorphic term, and consequently these cuspidal Eisenstein series have no poles in this region.
+On the other hand there are also \emph{cuspidal loop Eisenstein series}, which are induced from cusp forms on the Levi components of parabolic subgroups of loop groups, e.g., maximal parabolics.
+Their convergence in the Godement-type region was proved in \cite{ga:zuck} for maximal parabolics, and it was furthermore shown they can be analytically continued up to the aforementioned ``wall'' using an analog of the Maass-Selberg relations.
+Of note here is that these relations for maximal parabolics consist of just a single term, and consequently cuspidal loop Eisenstein series for maximal parabolic subgroups actually admit a holomorphic continuation up to the wall \cite{ga:zuck}.

-In this paper we show a much stronger result holds in the case of cuspidal loop Eisenstein series, at least those induced from the maximal parabolic whose Levi component comes from the underlying finite-dimensional root system.
+In this paper we show that a much stronger result holds for cuspidal loop Eisenstein series induced from the maximal parabolic subgroup whose Levi component comes from the underlying finite-dimensional root system.
 The following result analytically continues these series beyond the ``wall'':

 \begin{nthm} Let $\phi$ be a spherical cusp form for a Chevalley group $G$ over $\Q$.
 Then the cuspidally-induced Eisenstein series $ E_{\vphi, \nu}$ (\ref{cusp:es}) on the loop group of $G$ converges absolutely for any $\nu \in \C$ to an entire function of $\nu$. \end{nthm}